Major in Cultural Studies

 The Cultural Studies Program is designed to give students the opportunity to create a rigorous interdisciplinary/multidisciplinary program organized around a particular theme, question, problem, or interest (e.g., third world/ethnic studies, technology, science studies, theory, neo-liberalism, labor), or to establish links across a range of classes that define a specific intellectual focus.
 Cultural studies offers a home to students united by questions of the complex, dynamic workings of culture in contexts and with interests as diverse as the social studies of science, local migrant farm workers, or the influence of built space on consciousness.

 - COMM 350 Practices of Cultural Studies

-- Seven additional courses approved by a faculty advisor (appointed by director in consultation with the student) and the relevant Associate Dean.
+- Seven additional courses approved by the director (in consultation with the student) and the relevant Associate Dean.